FrankHossfeld/gwt-modules-bom/Migration.md

 ```

 ### GitHib Action 'CI'
-This is the code used for the 'CI' action in GitHub:
+This is the code used for the 'CI' action in GitHub: (ToDo: improve!)

 ```yaml
 # This workflow will build a Java project with Maven